vbawol/DayZhiveEpoch/readme.md

 	* You must be working out of a cloned repository using the github app for windows
 	* The file ./source/HiveLib/version_gen.sh and version_gen.py may need to be edited ```gitVer=`git rev-list HEAD | head -n 1``` ---> ```gitVer=`git rev-list HEAD ^origin | head -n 1```
 3. If you are building a debug build, you will need to change all of the static paths to the debug libraries, since I linked to the release libs in the props, and guide above
+4. If your build is failing despite following the directions, ensure you select the release|Win32 Active config setting